 If you become eligible for a distribution from the Annuity Plan, you may defer payment of the 20% withholding tax (and additional 10% tax, if applicable) by rolling over the taxable portion of your distribution to an eligible retirement plan (if that plan accepts rollovers).

+There are certain types of distributions that are not eligible for rollover.
 You will be notified by the Fund Office if your distribution is eligible for rollover treatment.
 To be considered an eligible retirement plan, a plan must accept eligible rollover distributions and be:

-- An individual retirement account under Section 401(a) or 408(a) of the Internal Revenue Code; - An individual retirement annuity under Section 401(b) or 408(b) of the Internal Revenue Code: - An annuity plan under Section 403(a) of the Internal Revenue Code: - A qualified trust under Section 401(a) of the Internal Revenue Code: - An annuity contract under Section 403(b) of the Internal Revenue Code; or - An eligible plan under Section 457(b) of the Internal Revenue Code that is maintained by a state, political subdivision of a state, or any agency of a state or political subdivision that agrees to separate account for amounts into such plan.
+- An individual retirement account under Section 401(a) or 408(a) of the Internal Revenue Code; - An individual retirement annuity under Section 401(b) or 408(b) of the Internal Revenue Code; - An annuity plan under Section 403(a) of the Internal Revenue Code; - A qualified trust under Section 401(a) of the Internal Revenue Code; - An annuity contract under Section 403(b) of the Internal Revenue Code; or - A governmental section 457(b) plan that agrees to a separate account for amounts into such plan.